 I entered the world of photography in late 2016 at a time when I had never thought of buying a camera.
 After leaving my professional life behind, I started to travel when I had no clue what to do with my life.
 I bought a Canon 1300D camera and carried it along everywhere I went.

 After Bhutan, I visited Bangkok — a city I believe is a heaven for street photography (and street food, of course).
-Still in my early days of photography, I walked around the streets of Bangkok, trying to overcome the shyness and hesitance with approaching people or shooting them candid.
+Still in my early days of photography, I walked around the streets of Bangkok, trying to overcome the shyness and hesitance while approaching people or shooting them candid.

-The city helped me open up in many ways and it’s also where I bought my first lens — a Canon 50mm — after having realised my love for street and portrait photography.
+The city helped me open up in many ways and it’s also where I bought my first lens — a Canon EF 50mm — after having realised my love for street and portrait photography.